romeiro-bru/My-Book-Basket/README.md

-It's a reading manager, where you can register new books and add them to your lists.
+It's a reading manager where you can register new books and add them to your lists.